neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 `;
 ```

-Since we force all of our grid items to have a fixed width of 300px, the total size of the grid is often less than the size of its grid container (i.e it doesn't fill up the entire page width).
-Therefore, we use the `justify-content: center;` property to center the grid within the page along the row axis.
+Since we force all of our grid items (story cards) to have a fixed width of 300px, the total size of the grid is often less than the size of its grid container (i.e it doesn't fill up the entire page width).
+Therefore, we use the `justify-content: center` property to center the grid within the page along the row axis.